Dayveed021/Dayveed021/README.md

 ## 🏆 Goals
 - 🎨 Learn new design techniques and tools to enhance my UI/UX design skills.
-- 👨🏽‍💻 Learn more about backend development
-- 👨🏽‍💻 Get an internship.
+- 👨🏽‍💻 Get an internship or job.

 ## 🎯 Future Goals